Online Reputation Monitoring: Crucial But Forgotten

-If it's positive, reach out and say thanks!
+If the engagement around your brand on social media is positive, reach out and say thanks!
 If someone has a question, give them a thoughtful answer or link them to a resource (preferably your own) that provides more clarity.

 In addition to monitoring what others are saying about your brand on social media, take a look at your own behavior on those platforms.

-Take note of things you did that worked well on social media for repeated success in the future.
+Take note of things you did that worked well on social media to repeat these successes in the future.